jrthartwig/jrthartwig/README.md

 ### Hi there 👋 I'm Jocelynn
-- 🔭 I'm a Senior Data and AI Technology Specialist at Microsoft.
+- 🔭 I'm a Senior AI Solution at Microsoft.
-- 🌱 Currently learning about Human-Centered AI and Quantum Computing.
+- 🌱 Currently learning multi-agent workflows and context engineering.
 - 📫 How to reach me: jocelynnhartwig@gmail.com